profjsb/my-content/content/post/dataclasses_and_dynamic_programming/index.md

 ---
 title: Python dataclasses & Dynamic Programming
 date: 2020-01-07
+authors:
+- josh
 draft: false
+featured: true
 tags : [python 3, dynamic programming, change]
 ---

-You can get the original Jupyter notebook for this post [here](post/dataclasses_and_dynamic_programming/index.ipynb).
+You can get the original Jupyter notebook for this post [here](./index.ipynb).

 Starting in Python 3.7 there is a new decorator from the module [`dataclasses`](https://docs.python.org/3/library/dataclasses.html) which allows us create  (essentially) immutable structures (like tuples) but with their own methods and batteries included.
 I wanted to give this a try with some non-trivial workloads.
 Having always been interested the [`coin change` problem](https://en.wikipedia.org/wiki/Change-making_problem), involving [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), this seemed to be a good test of `dataclasses`.